ambient-innovation/django-ai-kit-auth/react-lib/README.md

 export default App;
 ```

 ### MockUserStore

 This component provides a mocked [`UserStore`](#UserStore) for testing purposes.
-It works the same way [`UserStore`](#UserStore) does, but does not privide fully functioning authentication helper function to its children, but rather empty ones.
+It works the same way [`UserStore`](#UserStore) does.
+It does not provide fully functioning authentication helper functions to its children, but rather empty ones.

 ### AuthFunctionContext